STAT545-UBC-hw-2018-19/hw01-fjbasedow/README.md

 This fall I am taking [STAT545](http://stat545.com/) and this repo contains my first homework for this class.

-[Here](https://github.com/STAT545-UBC-students/hw01-fjbasedow/blob/master/hw01_instructions.md) are the instructions for this homework.

-It consists of two parts:
+You can find the [instructions](https://github.com/STAT545-UBC-students/hw01-fjbasedow/blob/master/hw01_instructions.md) for the homework in this repo but in short it consists of two parts:
 * to fill this README.md
 * to explore a data set

-For the data exploration part I used the `Titanic` data set from R Studio, which contains data of the survival of passengers on the Titanic. :ship:
-My analysis can be found in the [Data exploration folder](https://github.com/STAT545-UBC-students/hw01-fjbasedow/tree/master/Data%20exploration) or here is a direct link to the [md file](https://github.com/STAT545-UBC-students/hw01-fjbasedow/blob/master/Data%20exploration/HW01-Titanic_exploration.md).
+For the data exploration part I used the `Titanic` data set from R Studio, which contains data of the survival of passengers on the Titanic. :ship: I had a look at the number of passengers on the titanic and calculated how many of them survived.
+If you are interested, you can find my analysis in the [Data exploration folder](https://github.com/STAT545-UBC-students/hw01-fjbasedow/tree/master/Data%20exploration) or here is a direct link to the [md file](https://github.com/STAT545-UBC-students/hw01-fjbasedow/blob/master/Data%20exploration/HW01-Titanic_exploration.md).

 :v: